Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Membership Inference Attacks - Detailed Results

 We also considered the Label Only Membership Inference Attack\footnote{\url{https://adversarial-robustness-toolbox.readthedocs.io/en/latest/modules/attacks/inference/membership_inference.html\#membership-inference-label-only-decision-boundary}}~\cite{choquetteabelonly} but results were sub-par due to the datasets used.
 Indeed, the rule lists use as input binarized features whereas the attack explores the latent variables space by studying how the model output varies when the features values are tweaked.
 The issue here is that the model can only read features that are $0$ or $1$ and therefore we had to truncate the latent space exploration to the much sparser space of $\{0,1\}^m$, making it inefficient.
 In addition, since the datasets are binarized, some features are actually a one-hot-encoding of a categorical feature, which means it does not make sense that several of them can be set to 1.
-An interesting avenue of research would be to use the latent space exploration on the non binarized features and re-apply the binarization process at each step.
-This is unfortunately computationally expensive and we leave it as future research.
+An interesting avenue of research would be to use the latent space exploration on the non-binarized features and re-apply the binarization process at each step.
+This is unfortunately computationally expensive and would likely lead to similar results due to the loss of information incurred by the binarization step preceding inference by the model.